 Spray a baking pan with non-stick cooking spray and arrange the quarters of canned food in the pan.
 There is no need to space the cookies far apart because they will not spread out during baking but instead will shrink a little.
 Bake at 200 degrees Fahrenheit (93 degrees Celsius) for two hours and then gently turn the cookies over.
 Continue baking the cookies for about one and a half hours more or until the cookies are hard.
 Cooking times may vary.
 Check the cookies often while baking.

 When the cookies are done, turn off the oven and leave the cookies in the oven for one and a half hours or until the oven has cooled.
 Then remove the cookies from the oven and allow them to thoroughly cool for thirty minutes or more before placing them in a zip-loc bag for storage.
 Cookies will be crisp on the outside and a little soft on the inside.
 Store in the refrigerator.

 The Official Taste Tester in my Dog Cookies Test Kitchen, my golden retriever Savanna, gives these cookies two paws way up – she loves them!

 To My Readers: If you found this article interesting or helpful, please LIKE and SHARE it below this post.
 Thank you for your support!

-Tags: Allergies in Dogs, best dog food for allergies, dog blogs, dog chewing on paws, dog ear problems, dog food for allergies, dog itchy, dog itchy ears, dog keeps licking paws, dog licking feet, dogs ears red, ear problems in dogs, food allergies in dogs, how do I get my dog to stop licking, hypoallergenic dog food, itchy dog, recipe for dog cookies, symptoms of allergies in dogs
+Tags: Allergies in Dogs, best dog food for allergies, dog allergies, dog chewing on paws, dog ear problems, dog food for allergies, dog itchy, dog itchy ears, dog keeps licking paws, dog licking feet, dogs ears red, ear problems in dogs, food allergies in dogs, how do I get my dog to stop licking, hypoallergenic dog food, itchy dog, recipe for dog cookies, symptoms of allergies in dogs